cosmos/sdk-tutorials/b9lab-content/3-main-concepts/08-modules.md

 Modules should define and register their custom errors in `x/{module}/errors.go`.
 Registration of errors is handled via the `types/errors` package.

 Each custom module error must provide the codespace, which is typically the module name (for example, "distribution") and is unique per module, and a `uint32` code.
 The codespace and code together provide a globally unique Cosmos SDK error.
-The error code tipically is monotonically increasing but does not necessarily have to be.

 The only restrictions on error codes are the following: